1 Broadway

 1 Broadway (formerly known as the International Mercantile Marine Company Building, the United States Lines Building, and the Washington Building) is a 12-story office building in the Financial District of Manhattan, New York City.
 It is located at the intersection of Battery Place and Broadway, adjacent to Bowling Green to the east and the Battery to the south.

 1 Broadway was built in 1882 as the Queen Anne-style Washington Building on the site of the former Washington Hotel.
 The building was acquired by the International Mercantile Marine Company (IMM) in 1919 to serve as its corporate headquarters and extensively altered to its present Neoclassical style.
 It was the headquarters of IMM and its successor company United States Lines until 1979, when the firm relocated to Cranford, New Jersey.
 The structure continued to host office tenants as well as a bank.
 The building was added to the National Register of Historic Places (NRHP) on March 2, 1991, and was designated a city landmark by the New York City Landmarks Preservation Commission in 1995.
 It is also a contributing property to the Wall Street Historic District, a NRHP district created in 2007.

-Description
+Site

-The International Mercantile Marine Company Building is bounded by Battery Place and the Battery to the south, Broadway and Bowling Green to the east, Greenwich Street to the west, and the Bowling Green Offices Building (11 Broadway) to the north.
+The International Mercantile Marine Company Building is in the Financial District of Manhattan in New York City.
+It is bounded by Battery Place and the Battery to the south, Broadway and Bowling Green to the east, Greenwich Street to the west, and the Bowling Green Offices Building (11 Broadway) to the north.
 Its alternate addresses are 1 Battery Place and 1-3 Greenwich Street.
 The structure occupies a lot with frontages of 171.75 ft on Battery Place, 104 ft on Greenwich Street, and 100 ft on Broadway.
 The site overlooks the New York Harbor to the south, and its Battery Place facade is adjacent to two entrances for the New York City Subway's Bowling Green station.

+Architecture

 The building was initially designed by Edward H. Kendall as a Queen Anne style building.
 The current neoclassical style facade was designed by Walter B. Chambers.